zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

 quite intimidating (that should change in a near future).
 I will provide a much simpler index page that simply list available folders (e.g. photo albums in that site).

+Here is the code, samples from my cube's :file:`views.py` file:

 .. sourcecode:: python